joshdurbin/places/README.md

 GET operations to `/places` w/ the point and radius information will query the backing data store.
 The expected structure of the query endpoint is `/places/$latitude/$longitude/$radius` w/ a radius in meters.

-The available backing datastores are:
+The available backing data stores are:

 1. Mongo
 2. Redis (3.2 beta)